alongd/RMG-Py/documentation/source/reference/arkane/index.rst

 ****************************
-Arkane (:mod:`rmgpy.arkane`)
+Arkane (:mod:`arkane`)
 ****************************

-.. module:: rmgpy.arkane
+.. module:: arkane

-The :mod:`rmgpy.arkane` subpackage contains the main functionality for Arkane, a tool for computing thermodynamic and kinetic properties of chemical species and reactions.
+The :mod:`arkane` subpackage contains the main functionality for Arkane, a tool for computing thermodynamic and kinetic properties of chemical species and reactions.